11 Tax Deductions You Could Be Claiming

 It doesn’t matter whether you work from a home office or are an employee of a large organisation, most Australians hope to get some money back from the Australian Taxation Office (ATO) when they prepare and lodge their annual tax return.

-While bigger companies are likely to have a team of accountants working on their tax reporting, individuals, sole traders and SMEs often have to manage it themselves.
+While bigger companies are likely to have a team of accountants working on their tax reporting, individuals and sole traders often have to manage it themselves.
 Before you begin putting your tax return together for the financial year, get to know the tax deductions you could claim.

 What is a Tax Deduction?

-The ATO points out that to claim a deduction:
+The ATO points out that to claim a deduction as a small businesses:

 - The expense must have been for your business, not for private use